lemonstand/lemonsync/README.rst

     $ pip install lemonsync

-If you do not have pip installed, you can download it from `source`_:
+If you do not have pip installed, you can download it from source:

 ::